What is a self-charging hybrid?

 What are the pros of driving a hybrid car?

 If you drive a hybrid in built-up areas, with lots of traffic, the technology can keep your petrol or diesel engine switched off for a high proportion of your journey, reducing running costs and cutting air pollution.

 For this reason, hybrid models tend to emit less CO2 than conventional models, which qualifies them for several incentives.
-For a start, the Benefit-in-Kind (BiK) bands used to calculate company-car tax are based on CO2, so hybrid cars tend to be more affordable for business users to drive, with a BiK rating of between 9-17%.
+For a start, the Benefit-in-Kind (BiK) bands used to calculate company-car tax are based on CO2, so hybrid cars tend to be more affordable for business users to drive, with a low BiK rating.

-As hybrid technology has become more mainstream, the vehicles have also become affordable, costing a similar amount to an equivalent diesel.
-Hybrid powertrains are also offered in a wider variety of cars now than ever before, from superminis to luxury SUVs like the Range Rover Sport Hybrid.
+As hybrid technology has become more mainstream, the vehicles have also become more affordable, costing a similar amount to an equivalent diesel.
+Hybrid powertrains are also offered in a wider variety of cars now than ever before, from superminis to luxury SUVs like the Renault Clio E-Tech or Honda Jazz, and the Range Rover Sport Hybrid.

 Almost all hybrid cars have an automatic gearbox and are designed to be very quiet and smooth to drive, so they're typically relaxing and easy to master.
-Sitting in congestion, light controls and the lack of a clutch and gearlever can really reduce fatigue.
+When sitting in congested traffic, light controls and the lack of a clutch and gear lever can help reduce fatigue.

 Hybrids also require very few changes to your driving habits, because they can be parked anywhere (you don’t need to find a charging point), refuelled at any petrol station and require the same level of care and maintenance as any ordinary car.
 A major hurdle for electric vehicles has been ‘range anxiety’, with early models often having a range of less than 100 miles and the need to find a working charging point to top up the batteries.
 A hybrid doesn’t need to be charged and can drive for hundreds of miles on a tank of fuel.

 What are the cons of driving a hybrid car?